roshanp/lucure-core/README.md

 * Remove need to store the CV in the value of the stored field as well.
 Currently, we need to do this because the _RestrictedStoredFieldVisitor_ does not have access to the term payload.
 * Open RestrictedField to serve not just strings, but numeric values as well
 * Unit test
-* Implement a Query Parser that overloads all _TermQuery_ creation
-* Test with non-term queries
+* Test with non-term queries.
+Implement Phrase queries

 Index
 -----